Recognition of Prior Learning (VAE-VAP-VES)

 The VES is a program that allows students to earn a degree, either in part or in full, through the recognition of higher education studies completed in France or abroad

-For the validation of higher education credentials, the application form must be accompanied by a dossier containing diplomas, certificates, and any other documents that enable the validation committee to assess the nature and level of the applicant’s education.
+For the validation of higher education studies, the application form must be accompanied by a dossier containing diplomas, certificates, and any other documents that enable the validation committee to assess the nature and level of these studies.

-Only documents related to higher education degrees (equivalent to a post-secondary degree: Level 5 or higher) need to be submitted.
+Only documents related to higher education degrees (equivalent to post-baccalaureate: Level 5 or higher) need to be submitted.

-For degrees earned abroad: this includes the degree supplement and certificates verifying the European credits earned for the coursework completed, provided that such coursework was undertaken within the framework established by the European Union to promote mobility in another European country.
+For degrees earned abroad: this includes the degree description and certificates verifying the European credits earned that reflect the coursework completed, provided that such coursework was undertaken within the framework established by the European Union to promote mobility in another European country.

-Please contact the VES office for more information.
+Please contact the office in charge of VES for more information.

 The General Framework of the VES